kavia-common/simple-weather-viewer-210065-210074/weather_app_frontend/README.md

 Create .env from an example if needed and set the OpenWeatherMap API key:
 - REACT_APP_OPENWEATHER_API_KEY=your_key_here

+Authentication (frontend-only):
+- AUTH_MODE=mock (default) or envUsers
+- REACT_APP_AUTH_USERS=[{"email":"admin@example.com","password":"Secret123!","role":"admin"}] (only used when AUTH_MODE=envUsers)

+Behavior:
-If REACT_APP_OPENWEATHER_API_KEY is absent or empty:
+- If REACT_APP_OPENWEATHER_API_KEY is absent or empty:
-- The app runs in mock mode.
+  - The app runs in weather mock mode.
   - A “Mock mode” pill is shown in the header and the WeatherCard displays a mock banner when applicable.
   - All requests use deterministic local mock data to support previews without configuration.
+- If AUTH_MODE=mock:
+  - Login accepts any non-empty email/username + password.
+Admin role is granted if the identifier starts with "admin".
+- If AUTH_MODE=envUsers:
+  - Login validates against REACT_APP_AUTH_USERS.
+Never commit real secrets to the repo.

 Where used in code:
 - src/services/WeatherService.js reads process.env.REACT_APP_OPENWEATHER_API_KEY to decide mode and construct URLs.
+- src/utils/auth.js reads AUTH_MODE/REACT_APP_AUTH_MODE and REACT_APP_AUTH_USERS to implement mock login.

 Note: Keep secrets out of the repo.
 Never commit real API keys.